-Join David Ross for an in-depth discussion in this video Overview of remote access with Weaved, part of Home Monitoring and Control with Raspberry Pi.
+Join David Ross for an in-depth discussion in this video Overview of remote access with Weaved, part of Raspberry Pi: Home Monitoring and Control.

 - [Voiceover] Let's now deal with the extra software…we will need while we're waiting for our parts to arrive.…As long as you stay at home,…you can access your Raspberry Pi…and then stay connected to it using TightVNC server…on your local area network.…Once you step out of your door,…you will no longer be able to connect…to your Raspberry Pi remotely using TightVNC server.…When you want access to your home…from outside your home,…you're using the wide area network.…For people that have a commercial burglar alarm system,…monitoring inside the home is free.…It's when they step out of their home…that they are charged to get access…to their monitoring devices.…